 benefits?
 If your activity or the other participants' activity

 doesn't generate the agreed emissions reductions, will this affect

 how much you will get paid?
 Will you have to pay penalties to the

 Many aggregations are structured as managed investment schemes.

 If an aggregation is a managed investment scheme you should read

-its product disclosure statement to help you
+its product disclosure statement (PDS)

 Financial advisers, project promoters and investment companies

-must generally hold an Australian Financial Services (AFS) licence
+must generally hold an Australian financial services (AFS) licence

 or operate on behalf of a licensee if they: